mpa01br/cefet-lfui/guia7.md

 ---
 ## Operador **OR** (ou)

-- A operação OR resulta em 0 apenas quando os dois operandos são 0
+- A operação OR resulta em 1 se qualquer operando for 1
 - Todas as combinações para cada operando sendo apenas de 1 bit:
   1. `1 OR 1 = 1`
   1. `1 OR 0 = 1`